danielrichman/python-ucam-webauth/docs/source/security.rst

 ------------

 The keys used by Raven to sign responses are included with `python-raven`.
-I took care in retrieving them, however you should trust me neither the method by which you installed this package. **You should check that the copies of the certificates you have are correct / match the files at the links below**.
+I took care in retrieving them, however you should trust neither me nor the method by which you installed this package.
+**You should check that the copies of the certificates you have are correct / match the files at the links below**.

 * ``pubkey2.crt`` from `<https://raven.cam.ac.uk/project/keys/>`_
 * ``pubkey901.crt`` from